josephjmarshall23/3710FinalSTM32L476RGCNC/README.md

 Uses a GRBL CNC shield for an Arduino, which plugs onto the headers on the Nucleo board.

-CMake is not used for the actual build flow (in Keil) for the microcontroller, but may be useful to test compilation or functions on a PC.
 Gcode sending software: G sender, universal gcode sender, pronter face

 # Sub-items: